metablaster/WindowsFirewallRuleset/SUPPORT.md

 ## Documentation

-Inside [Docs](Docs) directory you will find useful information not only about this project but also general information on how to troubleshoot firewall and network problems, or to gather other relevant information.
+Inside [docs](docs) directory you will find useful information not only about this project but also general information on how to troubleshoot firewall and network problems, or to gather other relevant information.

-It might answer some of your questions, for example [Monitoring Firewall](/Docs/MonitoringFirewall.md) provides instructions on how to monitor firewall in real time.
+It might answer some of your questions, for example [Monitoring Firewall](/docs/MonitoringFirewall.md) provides instructions on how to monitor firewall in real time.

 [Table of Contents](#table-of-contents)